nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     * computeavrs.yaml expect computeavrs nodes to have 3 interfaces, 1st interface for provisioning, 2 for linux bond with vlan for all networks.
     * computeavrssingle.yaml expect computeavrssingle nodes to have 3 interfaces, 1st interface for provisioning, 2 for linux bond with vlan for all networks.
     * computeavrsdual.yaml expect computeavrsdual nodes to have 3 interfaces, 1st interface for provisioning, 2 for linux bond with vlan for all networks.
+    * computeovrs.yaml expect computeovrs nodes to have 5 interfaces, 1st interface for provisioning, 2 & 3 interfaces for linux bond with vlan for all networks except Tenant and 4 &5 for CX-5 NICs Hardware offload to configure linux bond with vlan for Tenant network.

 :Step 4: Here are sample network template changes for linux bond with vlans for all types of interfaces